Strong-deflection expansion of the deflection angle near a degenerate photon sphere: Applications

 \section{Applications}

 In this section, we apply the general framework developed above to specific spacetime geometries.
 Our aims are twofold.
 First, we demonstrate how the universal SDL structure for a marginally unstable circular photon orbit is realized in explicit examples.
 Second, we verify analytically the local relations underlying the formalism, together with the resulting leading divergent coefficients and the local near-orbit contribution $\bar{d}_{\mathrm{D}}$ to the finite term.
 For each example, we tune the spacetime parameters so that a photon sphere and an anti-photon sphere coalesce into a degenerate configuration.
 The resulting local data ($r_{\mathrm{c}}$, $b_{\mathrm{c}}$, $m_{\mathrm{c}}$, $V'''_{\mathrm{c}}$) are summarized in Table~\ref{table:1}, while the SDL inputs $(\kappa, \mathcal{K})$ and the outer-branch coefficients $(c_+, \bar{c}_+, \bar{d}_{\mathrm{D}})$ are collected in Table~\ref{table:2}.
-Throughout this section, we list the outer branch ($s=+1$); the inner branch ($s=-1$) follows universally from $c_{-}=\sqrt{3}c_+$ and $\bar{c}_{-}=\sqrt{3}\bar{c}_{+}$, and $\bar{d}_{\mathrm{D}}$ is branch-independent.
+All explicit examples in this section are written in the areal-radius gauge $R(r)=r$.
+Throughout this section, we list the outer branch ($s=+1$); the inner branch ($s=-1$) follows universally from $c_{-}=\sqrt{3}c_+$ and $\bar{c}_{-}=\sqrt{3}\bar{c}_{+}$, and $\bar{d}_{\mathrm{D}}$ is branch independent.